Pacific spiny dogfish: Spines and fins

 Another specific characteristic of this type of shark is the structure of their fins.
 Although the Pacific spiny dogfish does not have an anal fin, they have a special fin instead.
 Relating to their name, the spiny dogfish have two spines that are in front of each dorsal fin.
 The use of two spines on the outer body have been proven for the use of protection against enemies such as other sharks, humans, and even whales.
 The two fins are known for their venomous nature, although the nature of the venom has not been well studied.
-This is where the name "Spiny" comes into play due to the thorn-like spines that are in front of each dorsal fin.
+This is where the name "spiny" comes into play due to the thornlike spines that are in front of each dorsal fin.
 The shark forms into a curled up ball and then attacks its predators.

 Another feature of the dorsal spines is annuli on the enamel that can be used to estimate age.
 The dorsal fins also give the shark advantages.
 The first dorsal fin helps the spiny dogfish maintain a stable body position while swimming while the second aids in generating thrust.
 The caudal fin is larger than normal, which helps the sharks maneuver through the water quickly and efficiently.